raspberrypilearning/cd-beginner-app-inventor-sushi/en/step_4.md

 ![The Text property](images/Properties-text.png)

 + Change the text in the Text box to your question.
 I'm going to go with "What breed is the world's largest dog?", but you can pick any question you like.
-Maybe ask what the first song a band released was, or the score in the last World Cup final!
+Maybe ask what your favourite band's first song was, or for the score in the last World Cup final!

 Of course, what good is a question if the player doesn't have a chance to answer?
 Now it's time for you to add a few!